selimsandal/cs468-speedtest/README.md

 ## Usage

-1. The server URL field is pre-filled with `http://localhost:8080`
+1. The server URL field is auto-detected based on the current domain
 2. Click the "Start Test" button to begin the speed test
 3. The test will run in three phases:
    - **Ping Test**: Measures latency by sending 5 ping requests
-   - **Download Test**: Downloads 10 MB of data to measure download speed
+   - **Download Test**: Downloads 50 MB of data to measure download speed
-   - **Upload Test**: Uploads 5 MB of data to measure upload speed
+   - **Upload Test**: Uploads 25 MB of data to measure upload speed
 4. Results are displayed in real-time and summarized at the end

 ## API Endpoints